 - Commitment to the principles of diversity, equity, and inclusion.

 - A preference for cooperation, high levels of trust, sincerity, and openness to experience.

-How to apply: Applicants should submit a cover letter describing their interest and qualifications for this position and desired salary, along with a resume, professional references and voluntary biographical information you would like to provide via email to [email protected].
-In the Subject Line: 'First Name Last Name, USCAN Network NCST Coordinator’.
-Voluntary biographical information provided will not be used in favor of or against your application.
-This voluntary information could include: pronouns, race, gender, or economic background.
-We are looking to hire immediately; we will be accepting applications until March 27, 2020.
+Applicants should submit a cover letter describing their interest and qualifications for this position and desired salary, along with a resume, and professional references via email to [email protected].
+In the Subject Line, put your “First Name Last Name, USCAN Senior Network Engagement Director.”
+We will be accepting applications until July 30 or until the position is filled.
 No inquiries by phone, please.

 US Climate Action Network encourages diversity and prohibits discrimination in the office place.
 The organization exceeds the anti-discrimination policies of the District of Columbia and of the federal government.
 Specifically, USCAN prohibits discrimination in hiring on the basis of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, disability, matriculation, political affiliation, source of income, place of residence or business, gender identity, or socio-economic status.
 USCAN will do our best to make staff positions accessible to women, people of any ethnic background, people of any age, Indigenous people, lesbian, gay, bisexual, transgender, intersex, queer people, disabled people, and other under-represented communities in our kind of organizations – including communities most impacted by climate change or impacted by other kinds of environmental, social, and economic injustice.